saranshbansal/learn-aws/NOTES_IAM_COGNITO.md

 API keys for programmatic access (CLI).
 ```

-IAM users consist of a username, password, and access permissions.
-Security credentials like access keys and multi-factor authentication (MFA) can be assigned.
-IAM supports Identity Federation for secure access without creating IAM user accounts and offers MFA to enhance security.
+- In AWS Identity and Access Management (IAM), IAM users are defined by their usernames, passwords, and permissions.
+They can also be assigned security credentials via access keys and multi-factor authentication (MFA) to enhance security.
+MFA can be implemented through the AWS Management Console, API, or CLI, and is strongly recommended, especially for users with elevated privileges.
+- IAM supports **Identity Federation**, allowing users to access AWS resources securely without needing separate IAM accounts.
+- The **root account** in IAM has full administrative access and should be reserved for billing purposes rather than routine management.
+- **Power user** access grants nearly all permissions except for the ability to manage IAM groups and users.
+- IAM also supports issuing temporary security credentials, which can be used to access AWS services.

-MFA can be used via the AWS Management Console, API, or CLI.
-It is recommended to use MFA for all users, particularly privileged ones.
-IAM is universal and operates globally, with eventual consistency and data replication across multiple data centers.
+- The system operates globally with eventual consistency and data replication across multiple data centers.

-The root account has full admin access and should be used only for billing purposes.
-Power user access allows all permissions except managing IAM groups and users.
-IAM can assign temporary security credentials and integrates with various AWS services.
-For security and compliance, AWS advises using SDKs or the IAM Query API for programmatic access.
+- For security and compliance reasons, AWS advises using SDKs or the IAM Query API for programmatic access rather than directly managing credentials.

-## IAM Elements
+## IAM Components

 ![alt text](images/image-iam_elements.png)